playcanvas/developer.playcanvas.com/docs/user-manual/xr/hand-tracking.md

 sidebar_position: 6
 ---

-If the platform supports [WebXR Hand Input][1], then an input source can have associated hand data, which is exposed as [XrHand][2], and its data in the form of [XrFinger][3] and [XrJoint][4] for an application developer to use, such as wrist, fingers, joints, tips and events for detecting when hands lose/restore tracking.
+If the platform supports [WebXR Hand Input][1], then an input source can have associated hand data, which is exposed as an [XrHand][2], and its data in the form of [XrFinger][3]s and [XrJoint][4]s for an application developer to use, such as wrist, fingers, joints, tips and events for detecting when hands lose/restore tracking.

 ## Model